bmedici/rest-ftp-daemon/README.md

 * Delegate a transfer job by `POST`'ing a simple JSON structure
 * Spawn a dedicated thread to handle this job in its own context
 * Report transfer status, progress and errors for each job in realtime
-* Parralelize jobs as soon as they arrive
 * Expose JSON status of workers on `GET /jobs/` for automated monitoring
+* Parallelize jobs as soon as they arrive
 * Handle job queues and priority as an attribute of the job
 * Allow dynamic evaluation of priorities, and change of any attribute until the job is picked
 * Provide RESTful notifications to the requesting client